-The inventories are shown at mEUR 28.0 (previous year: mEUR 30.9).
-The inventory turnover rate decreased from 28 days in the previous year to 14 days.
-The decrease is due to the exit from the paper business and in the last quarter of the financial year 2019/2020 also the COVID-19 pandemic.
+The inventories are shown at mEUR 2.4 (previous year: mEUR 28.0).
+The inventory turnover rate increased from 14 days in the previous year to 16 days, which is due to lower inventories of fossil fuels, the discontinuance of the tire business and also to the COVID-19 pandemic.

-As of the balance sheet date, there were no pending legal proceedings or other pending legal disputes that could materially affect the Company's economic situation.
+As at the balance sheet date, there were no pending legal proceedings or other pending legal disputes that could affect the Company's economic situation.